Monetizing GenAI Roundtable Webinar: On-Demand Recording

 Consider carefully the user adoption journey for your product and offerings.
 It's crucial to ensure that users have sufficient opportunities to engage with your offering and experience tangible returns on their investment.
 The key is to create a product that becomes indispensable, encouraging continued use and integration into their daily workflows.

-Your monetization strategy plays a pivotal role in shaping user behavior.
+It’s pretty clear that your monetization strategy plays a pivotal role in shaping user behavior.
 Traditional pricing models, such as per-seat licensing, can inadvertently lead to undesired outcomes.
 Users might resort to sharing logins or limiting access to control costs.
 Similarly, usage-based pricing can create a 'meter-running' effect, where users become overly conscious of each interaction with the product, potentially limiting its use and value.

 While articulating value and demonstrating ROI is undoubtedly important, it's equally crucial to understand the psychological aspects of user adoption.
 Consider how your pricing structure influences user perception and long-term engagement.
 The goal is to align your pricing model with the value users derive from your product over time, encouraging full utilization without creating barriers to adoption or usage.